Atkn0/kotlin-retrofitApi/README.md

 # kotlin-retrofitApi
-get info from api with kotlin
+getting data from api with kotlin